boromir674/cookiecutter-python-package/README.rst

 of the repository (but rather in `src/cookiecutter_python`), 'cloning' the repository locally is required at first.

-This was demonstrated in the `quickstart` section, as well.
+This was demonstrated in the `Quickstart` section, as well.

 For more complex use cases, you can modify the Template and also leverage all of `cookiecutter`'s features, according to your needs.